Quasa

 What Minecraft Teaches – Physics, Chemistry, and the World Around UsCan we consider Minecraft as a platform for self-education?

-Let’s see what the game teaches us and how it is more interesting than the school program.
+Let’s explore what the game teaches and why it often feels more engaging than a traditional school curriculum.

 Turning Sand Into Glass And Other Real-world Knowledge